 Court of Protection

-Where a person has no Power of Attorney and has lost capacity, I can assist in appointing a Deputy to undertake that role. will make the necessary application to the Court of Protection which deals with issues relating to people who no longer have the ability to make crucial decisions about their lives.
+Where a person has no Power of Attorney and has lost capacity, we can assist in appointing a Deputy to undertake that role. will make the necessary application to the Court of Protection which deals with issues relating to people who no longer have the ability to make crucial decisions about their lives.

 Making Decisions for Someone Else